parryc/thevoid/templates/leflan/through-reading_kazakh/bayau.md

 --ENDGLOSS--

 * _(І)п + кел-_:the perdurative aspect
-  The perdurative describes a persistent/continuous process or state with a conclusion, ex. "been {verb}-ing".<cite>Kakzhanova 2016, 18</cite>
+  The perdurative describes a persistent/continuous process or state with a conclusion, ex. "been {verb}-ing".<cite>FK, 18</cite>
 * Possessive noun + _бар_ is an "existential" sentence, ex.
 "There is X".<cite>RW 4</cite>

 --GLOSS--